w1s3m4n/ADB_Android_Bruteforcer/README.md

 ## Description

-This tool is made for testing purposes and uses ADB (Android Debug Shell).
+This tool is made for testing purposes and uses ADB (Android Debug Bridge).
 It allows you to use two bruteforcing methods: tap and locksettings.
 The __tap__ option is only tested on a OnePlus device with Oxygen OS.
 If you want to use it in other devices, you should map the device screen enabling UI debug on Developer Options.
 The __lockscreen__ method can be used on all Android devices.

 ### Disclaimer